Updated March 4, 2019

 - Backup any custom code, such as changed SolarWinds .css files or added .js files. >> Learn More

 - Starting in SAM 6.6.1, the Application Dependencies feature is disabled when upgrading from an earlier version of SAM to prevent performance issues during upgrades for environments with large quantities of nodes.
-To start Application Dependency polling after an upgrade, enable the Application Dependencies feature.
+To restart polling after an upgrade, enable the Application Dependencies feature.